Runjing-Liu120/DeblendingStarfields/experiments_m2/README.md

 The StarNet fits will be saved into the `./fits/` folder.

 The StarNet catalog and comparisons with PCAT, DAOPHOT, and the Hubble catalogs are printed in the jupyter notebook `./jupyter/m2_results.ipynb`.

-(For convenience, pre-fitted networks are stored in the `fits` folder using git-lfs).
+(For convenience, pre-fitted networks are stored in the `fits` folder.
+The notebook will run even without running `./train_wake_sleep.sh`).

 # The DAOPHOT and PCAT catalogs